KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/blur_and_sharpen/gaussian_blur.rst

    * - YV
      - Both Y and V planes
    * - UV
-     - Bot U and V planes
+     - Both U and V planes
    * - YUV
      - All planes will be affected by the blur effect (default)
    * - None